 Keeping an open line of communication is vital to the success of your online business.
 This reason is precisely why email marketing is one of the best channels for this purpose.
-Not only can you build better relationships with your current subscribers but you can also convert them into loyal customers like you would by sending SMS using an API!
+Not only can you build better relationships with your current subscribers, but you can also convert them into loyal customers like you would by sending SMS using an API!

 However, you need to keep up with the different email marketing trends so you can make the most out of your strategy.
 One of the more recent and interesting trends in this discipline is interactive email.
 It doubles down on the concept of what makes email great, thus helping you increase your engagement levels and conversion rate!

 In this post, learn the value that interactive email brings to your business and concrete examples of interactive email at work to help you come up with ideas of your own for your business.

 Email marketing is a very dynamic practice.
 With lots of innovation going around in this space, you need to be sharp, vigilant, and on your toes should you want to make the most out of your email campaigns.

 The fact of the matter is that what works now in email marketing may not be as effective sooner than you think.
 Every company and brand is observing the latest practices on how to get more subscribers and increase their CTRs from their campaigns.

 Therefore, the latest tactics and technology lose their novelty faster than you’d think because people are quick to adapt to them.
 If you’re not susceptible to change, then you might as well count yourself out from the game – email will always evolve to provide people with better ways to interact with your content.